Photo: Ben Premeaux via Blue Blaze Brewing

 Many craft manufacturing businesses have opted to use their own staff for direct-to-consumer deliveries.
 However, if you already have a partnership with a third-party app like Grubhub, Postmates, or Uber Eats, you may prefer to continue using those services for deliveries and keep your staff on hand for curbside orders and production-related activities.
-No matter your decision, keep in mind that offering deliveries presents the opportunity for customer dissatisfaction with the product or service, so have a plan for handling complaints.
+No matter your decision, keep in mind that offering deliveries presents the opportunity for customer dissatisfaction with the product or service.
+Have a plan for handling complaints.

 4. Ensure staff know your new process.

-Have a huddle with the staff who will be involved with any pickup or alcohol delivery business sales and assign responsibilities.
-Make sure everyone understands and agrees on the process — from who checks for new orders and grabs products to fulfill them to who makes deliveries — so everyone is on the same page.
+Huddle with your staff who will be involved with any pickup or alcohol delivery business sales and assign responsibilities.
+Make sure everyone understands and agrees on the process.
+From who checks for new orders and grabs products to fulfill them.
+To who makes deliveries — so everyone is on the same page.

 5. Tell your customers!

-Social media is the fastest way to get the word out these days, especially if you know a lot of your fans follow you already.
-Keep your Instagram stories updated with any changes and make a post in your feed that lets customers know your new process.
-Include the link for online ordering in your Instagram bio and post it on Twitter and Facebook, but don’t forget your website.
+Social media is the fastest way to get the word out these days.
+Especially if you know a lot of your fans follow you already.
+Keep your Instagram stories updated with any changes.
+Make a post in your feed that lets customers know your new process.
+Include the link for online ordering in your Instagram bio.
+Post it on Twitter and Facebook, but don’t forget your website.
 Take a stab at sharing the news with local media outlets, too — a little publicity can go a long way.

 Options for Online Ordering & Alcohol Delivery Business Sites